top of page

 June - Men's Health Month: Address male-specific mental health challenges, stress from being a father, and emotional expression.

-July - Summer Safety and Mental Wellness: Heat stress and mental health connections, vacation planning for mental health, and managing extended daylight work hours.
+July - Summer Safety and Mental Wellness: Discuss heat stress and mental health connections, vacation planning for mental health, and managing extended daylight work hours.

 August - Back-to-School Transition Support: Help workers with children navigate school transitions, financial pressures, and schedule changes.